-QEC distinctive improvements and new functionalities feature:
+QEC distinctive improvements and functionalities feature:

-- automatic generation of configurations
+• Automatic generation of configurations

-- automatic detection of symmetry
+• Automatic detection of symmetry

-- automatic handling of degenerate states
+• Automatic handling of degenerate states

-- more accurate ionisation cross section calculations
+• More accurate ionisation cross section calculations

-– non-resonant vibrational excitations for ions and neutrals
+• Non-resonant vibrational excitations for ions and neutrals

-– effective core potentials for ionisation cross sections
+• Effective core potentials for ionisation cross sections

-View our 2022 Quantemol-EC brochure and read more about the software in Quantemol Electron Collisions (QEC): An Enhanced Expert System for Performing Electron Molecule Collision Calculations Using the R-matrix Method.
+Read more about the software in Quantemol Electron Collisions (QEC): An Enhanced Expert System for Performing Electron Molecule Collision Calculations Using the R-matrix Method.
 Cooper, B.; Tudorovskaya, M.; Mohr, S.; O’Hare, A.; Hanicinec, M.; Dzarasova, A.; Gorfinkiel, J.; Benda, J.; Masin, Z.; Al-Refaie, A.; Knowles, P.; Tennyson, J.

 “The speed with which you provided me a trial of QEC is greatly appreciated.
 I am very impressed with the software and plan to purchase it very soon.”

-Dr Paul Adamson, Naval Research Laboratory , USA
+Naval Research Laboratory , USA

 What does the Quantemol-EC do?